 Medical kit: Packaged ‘red bag’ medical kits are available for purchase at any outdoor retailer.
 These are good choices for beginning hikers as they have most of the essentials.
 Our advice is to use one when you start out, but as you develop your gear collection, discard the packaged medical kit and make up your own.
 I usually take a few rolls of bandages, disinfectants, pain killers etc in a Ziploc bag.
 My multi-tool does everything shiny medical equipment does (except shine).

 - Medical equipment is not very useful if you don’t know anything about first aid

 - Perishable gear like bandages and medications must be regularly replaced as they get old, expire, or get exposed to sun and moisture.

 Map: See Compass above.
-Maps come in various types, which can be summed up as follows:
+Maps genrally come four types, which can be summed up as follows:

 - Hand drawn cartoon on a napkin made by Bob: Almost useless, even for Bob.